mvbasov/OMN/app/src/main/assets/md/default/Help.md

 ### Known issues

+* In-page search not always highlight and scroll to search result
 * Version v00.31.00 contain bug in default incoming bookmark page.
 To fix it delete the following line from bookmark file:

    Tag: Bookmarks